 For example, this is a popular scheduling strategy in healthcare.
 Nurse group A might work the day shift for two weeks, and nurse group B works the night shift.
 After those two weeks, they switch, and group A works the night shift, and group B works the day shift.

-If one group of police officers are forced to work the night shift all the time, they might feel like they’re getting the short end of the stick.
+If one group of police officers is forced to work the night shift all the time, they might feel like they're getting the short end of the stick.
 Of course, this might vary based on seniority and other factors as well.

-Advantages of a Rotating Work Schedule
+Advantages of a rotating work schedule

 Keeping employees on rotating shifts allows your best employees to be available at all hours, so proper training and standards are met, no matter what time of day it is.